-Significant work has taken place the past year at the national level and Idaho State to update the Computer Science Teaching Standards and Framework.
+Significant work has taken place since 2014 at the national level and Idaho State to update the Computer Science Teaching Standards and Framework.
 Explore the Idaho Computer Science Teaching Standards, the National Computer Science Teaching Standards, and the National Computer Science Framework.

 The Association for Computing Machinery, Code.org, Computer Science Teachers Association, Cyber Innovation Center, and National Math and Science Initiative have collaborated with states, districts, and the computer science education community to develop conceptual guidelines for computer science education.

 The K–12 Computer Science Framework comes at a time when our nation’s education systems are adapting to a 21st century vision of students who are not just computer users but also computationally literate creators who are proficient in the concepts and practices of computer science.
 States, districts, and organizations can use the framework to inform the development of standards and curriculum, build capacity for teaching computer science, and implement computer science pathways.